react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerBackTitle`

 Title string used by the back button on iOS, or `null` to disable label.
-Defaults to the previous scene's `headerTitle`. `headerBackTitle` has to be defined in the origin screen not in the destination screen.
+Defaults to the previous scene's `headerTitle`. `headerBackTitle` has to be defined in the origin screen, not in the destination screen.
 For instance, when you have a transition A to B and you want to disable the `headerBackTitle` on `B`:

 ```js
 StackNavigator({